Pave your own road: 8 tips for women in construction

 8. Empower each other

-As I mentor younger women in construction, I try to be as honest as I can.
-I tell them that this is going to be hard, harder in many ways than it would be if they were a young man.
+As we mentor younger women in construction, we try to be as honest as we can.
+We tell them that this is going to be hard, harder in many ways than it would be if they were a young man.
 But women have a unique opportunity to turn the page for a new generation of thinking, collaboration and mentorship in the construction industry.
 Remember, empowered women empower women.
 Let’s pave new roads to construction together!